 PE 124.
 Fitness for the Athlete

 For the off-season or pre-season competitor (IM, club, or varsity).
 The winter term course will focus on those who want to stay in shape and hone their flexibility, balance, strength and an aerobic threshold.
 This is a challenging course that will teach techniques and strategies to work out on your own as well as motivate you to improve or work weaker areas.
-Incorporating training on the track, free weights, bosu, jump ropes and much more.
-The spring term class will focus on olympic lifts, plyometrics and speed training.
-Not offered in 2014-2015.
+Incorporating training on the track, free weights, bosu, plyometrics and much more.
+S/CR/NC, NE, WinterJ.
+Keller

 PE 125.
 Folk Dance